Kisuny/MI-Foundation/README.md

 We have [Discord](https://discord.gg/5j7xVACvKB) server where we quickly answer a question, help with modpack problems, as well as there you can suggest an idea or share your creativity!

-By the way we also have a translation of all the quests in Russian, further will be an instruction in Russian how to do it:

 # How to run modpack

 ## Using CurseForge